-Walking down the aisle may seem like the easiest thing in the world to do, but you and your Bridesmaids will probably be very nervous on the day… so here are some tips from us to help you out.
+Here are some tip for walking down the aisle and how to walk down the aisle at your wedding, from a wedding photographer who has seen about five hundred brides do it.
+Walking down the aisle may seem like the easiest thing in the world to do, but you and your bridesmaids will probably be very nervous on the day… so here are some tips from us to help you out.

 Bridesmaids are your best friends and believe it or not, most will be very nervous as well.
 So tell them to take their time but also importantly, they should leave a nice big gap between each other.
 If they bunch up and walk too close to each other it can be really difficult to get a clear shot of them.

-The wedding ceremony is all about the Bride & Groom, so when you walk down the aisle don’t look at the camera.
+The wedding ceremony is all about the two of you, not the camera.
+So when you walk down the aisle don’t look at the camera.
 Concentrate on more important things, like looking at your Groom and all your family & friends smiling at you.

 – Mum walks their daughter down the aisle.